welshofer/KeynoteScripts/README.md

 On the agenda:

 slidewise presentation duplicator - when you want to change slide size but want to keep everything where it is now and at the same size.
 Includes copying of speaker notes.

-App Store preview screenshot generator - uses Keynote masters and Numbers file of localized text to automate the production of localized App Store preview screens.

 Email Keynote script requests to welshofer@gmail.com and I'll see what I can do.

 Nothing follows…